 Typically at this point we would move any electrical necessary (there was an outlet inside the pantry closet) then frame, drywall, mud, and paint the interior of the closet.
 We’d also frame the opening and add the doors; sliding, bi-fold, accordion, whatever floats your boat.
 But we opted for something a bit outside the norm….

 We decided on the Pax wardrobe for these reasons and also because the storage options are very cool.
-The shelves won’t hold a lot of weight, but you can put so many in, and divide up your load, it works out alright.
+The shelves won’t hold tons of weight, but you can put so many in, and divide up your load, it works out.
 The drawers close nicely and keep things organized, and I’ve kinda fallen for the shoe storage options….

 ANYWAY, I’m sure it has become clear, we decided to put an Ikea Pax wardrobe in that ‘great big hole’ in the foyer.
-After we combined the two closets we realized the opening was just the right size to perfectly fit the width of the double Pax wardrobe.
+When we were combining the two closets we realized the opening was nearly the right size to fit the width of the double Pax wardrobe.
 With the width and height options available in this unit we had some flexibility.
 So, when we finished the drywall at the edges we made sure to leave just the right amount of width to fit the unit.
 It isn’t 100% custom fit but by creating our own fillers we managed to make this unit look pretty custom.

 So, this is how it looks now: